SzuYaoC/classic_ml_model/doc/KNN_Questions.md

 → Closer neighbors get higher weight.
 → Weight = 1/(distance + ε).

+⸻

-# 4. Practical Engineering Use Cases
+# D. Practical Engineering Use Cases

 17. How would you use KNN in a recommender system?